French Cheese Wedding Cake Selections: Brie, Camembert & More

 Seasonal French Cheese Options

-French cheese selections evolve with the changing seasons throughout the year, offering unique flavors and textures that reflect the natural cycles of production.
+French cheese selections evolve with the seasons, offering unique flavours and textures that reflect the natural cycles of production.

-You'll find spring's delicate offerings like Camembert de Normandie, with its earthy sweetness perfect for pairing with fresh baguettes, and the tangy Sainte-Maure de Touraine reaching its peak in May.
+You'll find spring's delicate offerings like Camembert de Normandie, with its earthy sweetness, perfect for pairing with fresh baguettes, and the tangy Sainte-Maure de Touraine, which reaches its peak in May.

 Summer brings lighter options with seasonal flavours that complement warm-weather dining.
-The exceptional quality of Roquefort during this time comes from late summer sheep milk, which is rich in flavour from grazing on summer pastures.
+The exceptional quality of Roquefort during this time comes from late-summer sheep's milk, which is rich in flavour from grazing on summer pastures.
 For optimal enjoyment, remember to let these cheeses reach room temperature before serving.
 To enhance presentation, pair them with edible flowers for added visual appeal.

 Consider Valençay's bright, citrusy notes paired with crisp rosé or Rocamadour's mild, nutty character alongside local honey.